 Purpose-driven brands are more likely to cut through the noise and connect with consumers on a deeper level.

-In the long run, this can help you build a loyal fan base that will buy from you, recommend you, and stand by you.
+In the long run, or even if your brand evolves over time, this can help you build a loyal fan base that will buy from you, recommend you, and stand by you.
 They will not switch over to competitors just over cheaper prices.

 6. Retains talent

 A clear brand purpose can be a powerful differentiator to attract the best people, especially for small businesses who don’t have the budget to offer the most competitive salaries.

 Besides, purpose-driven employees are often more engaged and committed than those who don’t feel strongly connected to the mission of their company.
 So your purpose-driven brand is likely to achieve continuous growth.